MIC-DKFZ/semantic_segmentation/README.md

 The cityscapes dataset contain 34 classes by default but only 19 of them are used in practices.
 To avoid doing this conversion at each training step, it is done in a preprocessing step.
 To do this preprocessing run the following code with adjusting the data_path to the location which contains the *leftImg8bit_trainvaltest* and *gtFine_trainvaltest* folders.
-This will create a new img for each data sample with the converted class labeling which will be merged into the folder/data structure of the cityscapes dataset.
+This will create a new mask for each data sample with the converted class labeling which will be merged into the folder/data structure of the cityscapes dataset.
 ````
 python datasets/utils/process_Cityscapes.py home/.../Datasets/cityscapes
 ````